One-Loop Quantum Corrections to the Casimir Effect for Smoothly Rough Plates in the Low-Temperature Regime: Conclusions

 \section{Conclusions}

 In this work, we investigate the one-loop radiative corrections to the effective potential of a self-interacting scalar field theory in $3+1$ dimensions, subjected to nontrivial geometry configurations and in the low-temperature limit.
 These corrections are determined by geometric perturbations caused by roughness in the plates under Dirichlet boundary conditions.
-This roughness is represented by a potential term that modifies the trivial structure of the eigenvalue spectrum (see Eq. (\ref{Delta})).
+The analysis is restricted to a local adiabatic roughness regime, where the surface profile varies smoothly over length scales much larger than the plate separation.
+This smooth roughness is represented by a potential term that modifies the trivial structure of the eigenvalue spectrum (see Eq. (\ref{Delta})).
 Due to the complexity of the problem, we chose to use the WKB method to solve the spatial operator and, consequently, employed the contour integral method of the generalized $\zeta$-function to obtain a spectral function.
 Furthermore, we analyze the finite-temperature contribution in the low-temperature limit, determining the eigenvalues through perturbation theory.
 Under these conditions, our main objective was to study the Casimir energy density and the generation of a topological mass for the scalar field.